 #1 Understand the Importance of Strong Passwords

 Creating strong, unique passwords for each account is your first line of defense against cyber intruders.
-Ideally, a strong password must include a mix of letters, numbers, and symbols.
+A strong password should be long, unique, and randomly generated.
+Length is often more important than complexity.
 Avoid common words and predictable sequences.

 #2 The Role of Two-Factor Authentication and Multi-Factor Authentication